Conversations & Events

 On July 23, 2020 members of SHPD and City staff shared information about police practices and policies, and responded to participant questions.
 Panelists included: Mayor David E. Weiss; Chief Administrative Officer Jeri Chaikin; Chief Prosecutor Randolph Keller; Police Chief Jeffrey DeMuth; Community Relations and Juvenile Unit Supervisor Sergeant Timothy Grafton; Community Relations Officer Martin Dunn; and Human Resources Manager Sandra Middleton.

 - Listen to the audio of the event

-- View answers to submitted questions (note: questions and answers have been edited for length and clarity; all questions and answers have been posted.)
+- View answers to submitted questions (PDF) (note: questions and answers have been edited for length and clarity; all questions and answers have been posted.)

 For information about SHPD: We invite you to read more about SHPD policies and practices before the webinar by visiting www.shakeronline.com/police.
 The article A Force for Change from Shaker Life magazine provides a helpful overview of the department.

 - Listen to audio of the April 7, 2021 Recreation Committee meeting, where research about barriers to participation in recreation programs was presented.

 - Visit the Diversity, Equity & Inclusion playlist on the City's YouTube channel for additional related videos.

 Tip: Follow the City on social media or subscribe to City ENews to get alerts about upcoming events.